 Callahan was spectacular throughout, especially in the second set.
 Callahan totaled 28 kills and five aces.
 Megan Starkweather also was huge in the effort with five kills, nine aces, 20 assists, 14 digs and three blocks to help lead the Hornets.

 The Liberty team opened up state competition against the Holy Redeemer Royals volleyball team on Tuesday, Nov.
-5 in Athens the Mounties faced a team they have come up short to in the first round of state playoffs three consecutive years.
+5 in Athens the Mounties faced a team they have come up short in the first round of state playoffs three consecutive years.

 The Liberty girls came out with the same intensity and passion they have all year, and not only avenged the three losses, but dominated the game from start to finish, sweeping Holy Redeemer 3-0 to move on to the next round of play.